Early Years Curriculum Policy

 Teachers in the EYFS at Golders Hill should submit their planning to the Head Teacher (by Friday for the following week).
 From time to time, the Head Teacher reviews evaluations of lessons and activities.

 Plans should include learning objectives for groups of children and for individual children.
-Individual children should be identified by their initial only.
+Individual children should be identified by their initials only.
 Class Teachers may select a general theme for the class to study and investigate each half-term and the on-going planning should include child initiated aspects of that theme.

 Outline half-termly and weekly planning should aim to cover the learning and development areas with a balance of exploration, teaching and practical activities.